General Terms and Conditions

 7.1.3 the Suppliers providing services to the Customer;

-7.1.4 the terms of any contract between the Customer and Supplier, provided that such changes do not materially affect the nature or scope of the Services or materially reduce the core functionality of Goods available to the Customer under the Contract.
-If 8020 changes the Services and/or Goods or any contract pursuant to this Condition 7.1, 8020 may make reasonable additional charges to the Customer for such work.
+7.1.4 the terms of any contract between the Customer and Supplier, provided that such changes do not materially affect the nature, scope or cost of the Services or materially reduce the core functionality of Goods available to the Customer under the Contract.

 8 Customer’s obligations